chhaylatte/StraitJacket/Documentation/Comparison.md

 ```

 ## Stevia 4.3.0
 I am genuinely impressed with Stevia.
 Its api is very easy to pick up, easy to use, and very clean.
 It has a few drawbacks like it has multiple personality disorder, visual layout doesn't work with layout guides, forces layout priorties to be 750, and doesn't seem to allow a way to get the created constraints.
 Setting the layout priorities in visual layout may not work as expected and just brings confusion.
-Having a nested view structure may be confusing or lead to nesting hell with the `sv` calls, but this can be avoided by simply not nesting them.
-If these are not issues for layout needs, then Stevia can do the job extremely well.
+Having a nested view structure may lead to nesting hell with the `sv` calls, but this can be avoided by simply not nesting them.
+If these are not issues for layout needs, then Stevia can do the job pretty well.
+Personally I don't like the non uniform look of the code.

-Stevia has the distinction of having hot reloading for native development.
-I may have to steal this idea in the future.

 ```swift
 // layout: 41 lines, 614 characters